derrickreimer/derrickreimer.com/source/2017-02-09-solving-our-slow-query-problem.html.markdown

 We came to another important realization as we evaluated our options.
 It's feasible that the largest Drip customer may someday have millions of subscribers and hundreds of millions of `deliveries` and `subscriber_events` to their name.
 Even if we sharded our database by account and gave this customer their own dedicated shard, their segmentation queries would _still_ be vulnerable to slowness.

 Abandoning the goal of trying to make every possible query combination run quickly allowed us to reframe the question.
-Instead of asking "how can we make these queries always run quickly?", we started asking "how can minimize the pain our customers experience when segmenting their subscriber database?"
+Instead of asking "how can we make these queries always run quickly?", we started asking "how can we minimize the pain our customers experience when segmenting their subscriber database?"

 Segments tend to be long-lived and reused many times.
 For example, the criteria that defines who belongs in a "Customer" segment is unlikely to change.
 Once defined, the user is likely to reference that segment in many different scenarios, such as when sending a broadcast email targeted to existing customers, or within a workflow decision to send customers down a different journey than non-customers.